 Part A: Appointment of Health Care Agent.
 Under Part A of your Advance Directive, you designate the person or people you would like to act as your health care agent to make health care decisions, including mental health care decisions, for you if you are unable to do so yourself.

 Part B: End-Of-Life Health Care Instructions (aka “Living Will).
-Under Part B of your Advance Directive, you designate your specific preferences regarding the use of treatment to extend your life if doctors certify you are in an end-of-life medical situation (i.e., a persistent vegetative state, an end-stage medical condition or a terminal medical condition).
-For example, you may address the use of artificial nutrition and hydration and whether you want any life sustaining measures taken (i.e., respirator, CPR, etc.) if this situation were to occur.
+Under Part B of your Advance Directive, you designate your specific preferences regarding the use of treatment to extend your life if doctors certify you are in an end-of-life medical situation (i.e. a persistent vegetative state, an end-stage medical condition or a terminal medical condition).
+For example, you may address the use of artificial nutrition and hydration and whether or not you want any life sustaining measures taken (i.e. respirator, CPR, etc.) if this situation were to occur.